Flexible Flooring lets you change your mind

 It seems that this is an entirely new product and available exclusively in Home Depot stores starting in March 2007, which is right about now …

-This entry was posted on Wednesday, March 14th, 2007 at 12:29 pm and is filed under Home Improvement, DIY, Flooring.
+This entry was posted on Wednesday, March 14th, 2007 at 12:29 pm and is filed under DIY, Flooring, Home Improvement.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.